FERPA Student Data Privacy (Practical Guide)

 Do we need to restrict BYOD for staff?

-Not always, but you should define what can be accessed from unmanaged devices and how data is stored/shared.
-Use managed apps/devices for higher-risk access.
+Not always, but you should define what can be accessed from unmanaged devices and how data is stored or shared.
+Use managed apps or devices for higher-risk access.

 What evidence should we be able to show?

-Access control policies (MFA/admin roles), vendor inventory and tiers, logs and retention, training records, and an incident response plan with a practiced path.
+Access control policies with MFA and admin roles, vendor inventory with tier assignments, log retention and review records, training records, and an incident response plan with a practiced tabletop.

 Sources & References